-Throughout its 14 decades as New Jersey's Jesuit institution, Saint Peter's has distinguished itself as one of the metropolitan area's premier academic programs, based on its rigorous college preparatory curriculum and its student-centered teaching philosophy.
-Whether in a first-year Latin class or a senior elective in Sculpture, students are challenged to think independently and to actively participate in their intellectual growth and development.
+Throughout its 14 decades as New Jersey's Jesuit high school, Saint Peter's has distinguished itself as one of the metropolitan area's premier academic programs, based on its rigorous college preparatory curriculum and its student-centered teaching philosophy.
+Whether in a first-year Latin class or a senior elective in Sculpture, students are challenged to think independently and to participate actively in their intellectual growth and development.
 The result has been very competitive SAT scores and a consistent 99 percent of the senior class annually attending four-year colleges and universities nationwide, including many of the country's most prestigious institutions.

 Saint Peter's Prep, a Jesuit high school founded in 1872, offers a college preparatory curriculum that provides a well-balanced course of studies to meet the needs and interests of its students.
 Each year, a student takes 6 major courses, plus physical education.
-To graduate, every student must take 4 years of religious education, 4 years of English, 2 years of Latin, 2 years of a modern language, 3 years of history, 3 years of mathematics, 2 years of lab sciences and 4 years of physical education.
+To graduate, every student must take a minimum of 4 years of religious education, 4 years of English, 1-2 years of Latin, 2 years of a modern language, 3 years of history, 3 years of mathematics, 2 years of lab sciences and 4 years of physical education.
 In addition, students in the first three years must complete studies in art, music, and group guidance, and fulfill a Christian Service requirement.
 There are electives beginning in sophomore year.
 The specific requirements for study in each discipline are listed at the beginning of each set of course descriptions.

 There is no one best course of study for all students.
 By offering a a wide range of courses at different levels, we hope to give each student the opportunity to work with his guidance counselor to craft a course of studies that challenges him to do his best work, appeals to his interests and strengths, and prepares him well for college and beyond.